Ed94/SectoredLang/Docs/Platform Toolchain.md

 ISA            Instruction Set Architecture (x86, ARM, RISC, etc).
 Machine code signal interface Assembler      ISA supported assembler
 IR             Intermediary representation compiler framework.
 Compiler       Low (L0) to high (L4) level compiled language.
-Can use the previous modules to suppor translation Interpreter    Runtime interpreter for the same language specification used of for the compiler
+Can use the previous modules to support translation Interpreter    Runtime interpreter for the same language specification used of for the compiler
 </pre>